greglook/vault/doc/indexing.md

   :beta 456})
 ```

-The function `rsearch` will probably be available as well, to return results in
+It should also be possible to return results in reverse order at no additional
-reverse order.
+cost.

 ### Low-Level Indexes